neolib/Cherrypick/README.md

-# CsvReader
+# Cherrypick
-A lightweight CSV parser
+Useful libraries and projects